Beautiful close up of the Nome II

 What if my device does not have any input ports at all?

-If your device cannot follow any kind of clock, you can make it send regular audio pulses at 24ppq and Nome II will follow, sending clocks to your other equipments.
-Note that this is rather advanced usage and will require you to know your equipment pretty well.
+If your device cannot follow any kind of clock, you can make it send regular audio pulses (1-24ppq) and Nome II will follow, sending clocks to your other equipments.

 Can I sync my Pioneer DJ equipment?